evilsocket/opensnitch/wiki/Rules.md

 ### Best practices

+- Allow systemd-resolved only to your DNS nameservers:
+  * Allow systemd-resolved connect only to your DNS nameservers + port 53 + UID

 - Limit what an application can do as much as possible:
   * Filter by executable + command line: You don't want to allow `curl` or `wget` system wide.
 Instead, allow only a particular command line, for example: